|

 Inclusive communications goes beyond word choice.
 We need to consider how different audiences engage with our content, and meet them where they are.

 Case studies should follow the same messaging and photography guidelines to help maximize inclusivity and diversity.
+Use these questions as a guide to prioritizing inclusive customer stories:

 When determining who to source quotes from, prioritize diversity so that not all quotes come from the same social identity in addition to ensuring their role in the organization is relevant and meaningful to the content.